Phileosopher/commonplace/people-conflicts-christian-1_dumb.md

   - People who believe humans have no free will usually have a severely undervalued sense of [humanity's worth](humanity-christian.md).
   - People who believe God doesn't know ahead of time invalidate Scripture.
 - Most mature Christians are aware of the strange paradox that [God is three *persons*](god.md), so they eventually come to [understand](understanding.md) (or at least [sense](mind-feelings.md)) the entire discussion is irrelevant because God/Jesus has [more than one will](god-will.md).
+  - The idea is built more from classical Greek philosophy than anything in Scripture, so it becomes a pointless contention that likely misses some truths entirely by asking the wrong questions.
+  - the early church (e.g., Origen) believed that the philosophical debates were ridiculous when they abolished the concept of free will.

 Political views mixed with faith: